Please wait while the formulary information is being retrieved.

 None |

-Available data from published literature and postmarketing experience over several decades with azithromycin use in pregnant women have not identified any drug-associated risks for major birth defects, miscarriage, or adverse maternal or fetal outcomes .
-Developmental toxicity studies with azithromycin in rats, mice, and rabbits showed no drug-induced fetal malformations at doses up to 200 mg/kg/day.
-The doses used in these studies were orders of magnitude in excess of the clinical exposure that would be possible following topical ocular administration of azithromycin.
+Data from published literature and postmarketing experience over several decades with azithromycin use in pregnant women have not identified any drug-associated risks for major birth defects, miscarriage, or adverse maternal or fetal outcomes.

 Azithromycin is present in human milk.
 Non-serious adverse reactions have been reported in breastfed infants after maternal administration of oral azithromycin.
-There are no available data on the effects of azithromycin on milk production.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for azithromycin and any potential adverse effects on the breastfed infant from the drug.
+There are no data on the effects of azithromycin on milk production.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for azithromycin and any potential adverse effects on the breastfed infant.

 The following prioritized warning is available for AZASITE (azithromycin):